Gilbert Larose

 Gilbert Larose (also known as Gil LaRose) was a gymnast who was named NCAA all-around champion for the University of Michigan in 1963 and competed for Canada in the 1964 and 1968 Summer Olympics.
 Larose was the first University of Michigan gymnast to win the NCAA all-around title.

-Early life
+Early life and education

 Larose was born in Montreal on 13 September 1942.

-He attended Immaculate Conception high school, where he played right wing on the school's hockey team.
+He attended Immaculate Conception High School, where he played right wing on the school's hockey team.
 He enjoyed the trampoline and experimented with other gymnastics equipment, quickly becoming a skilled gymnast and winning the Novice Division of the Canadian National Gymnastics Championship in 1957.

 He competed as a gymnast while attending the University of Michigan.

+Gymnastics career

 University of Michigan

-In 1963 Larose was named the All-Around NCAA Champion in gymnastics and won individual titles in Vault (Long Horse) and Horizontal Bar.
+In 1963, Larose was named the All-Around NCAA Champion in gymnastics and won individual titles in Vault (Long Horse) and Horizontal Bar.
 Winning three NCAA titles in a single year is a university record that has not been repeated or exceeded (as of 2012).
 The University of Michigan men's gymnastics team (coached by Newt Loken) also won the NCAA Gymnastics Team Championship in 1963.